enragedginger/code-challenge-clj/README.md

 Mileage may vary.

+## Configuration

+By default, this application uses the configuration data stored in resource/config.edn.
+For connecting to Mailgun, you'll need to set the following environment variables in your terminal session before executing the Lein commands referenced in subsequent sections:
+- MAILGUN_API_KEY
+- MAILGUN_FROM
+- MAILGUN_ENDPOINT

+Alternatively, you can update the config file, swapping out the `#env MAILGUN_API_KEY` (et. al.) bits for the actual property values.
+Just be sure to avoid committing these to source control.

 ## Part 1: CLI

 Sends basic email requests via a command line interface.
 Usage:
 `lein send-message [to-address] [subject] [body]`

 Example:
-`lein send-message stephenmhopper@gmail.com "How you doin'?"
+`lein send-message send-message stephenmhopper@gmail.com "How you doin'?"
 "Sup?"`

 ## Part 2: Template support